 Iceland Debt Crisis

 In 2009, Iceland's government collapsed as its leaders resigned due to stress created by the country's bankruptcy.
 Iceland took on $62 billion of bank debt when it nationalized the three largest banks.
 Iceland's GDP was only $14 billion.
 As a result, its currency plummeted 50% the next week and caused inflation to soar.

 The banks had made too many foreign investments that went bankrupt in the 2008 financial crisis.
 Iceland nationalized the banks to prevent their collapse.
 But this move, in turn, brought about the demise of the government itself.

-Fortunately, the focus on tourism, tax increases, and prohibition of capital flight were some major reasons why Iceland's economy recovered from bankruptcy.
+Fortunately, the focus on tourism, tax increases, and the prohibition of capital flight were some major reasons why Iceland's economy recovered from bankruptcy.